 Kickstart Your 2026 💥

-Get ready to kickstart your year with momentum and energy this January.
+Get ready to kickstart your year with momentum and energy.

 Your goal is simple: average 26 minutes of activity and exercise per day in January to complete the challenge.